 Key features -the contractor Flat Rate VAT (UK) scheme

 There are several key features of the HMRC FRS scheme for UK contracting professionals.
 Indeed, when you’re accounting for Flat Rate VAT these include:

 - Simpler record keeping for your business under Flat Rate (HMRC).
 Therefore, when you operate under the Flat VAT Rate Scheme, your business will pay a VAT fixed rate to HMRC.

 - VAT savings for your business under the Flat VAT Scheme.
 Your company gets to keep the difference between a) what your business charges your customers and b) what it pays to HMRC.

 - Contractor Flat Rate VAT -capital purchases.
-Under the scheme you cannot reclaim the VAT on your purchases.
+Under the scheme you can’t reclaim the VAT on your purchases.
 However, you can reclaim the VAT on certain capital expenditures that cost over £2,000.

 The original aim of the HMRC FRS scheme was to simplify paperwork for small businesses when accounting for VAT.
-Businesses who are under the UK Flat Rate VAT threshold of £150,000 (excluding VAT) in a financial year are eligible for the FRS scheme.
-Once a business joins the FRS scheme, it will not have to leave until its VAT-inclusive annual turnover exceeds the Flat Rate VAT limit of £230,000.
+Businesses who are under the UK Flat Rate VAT threshold of £150,000 VAT taxable turnover (excluding VAT) in a financial year, are eligible for the FRS scheme.
+Once a business joins the FRS scheme, it’ll not have to leave until its VAT-inclusive annual turnover exceeds the Flat Rate VAT limit of £230,000.

 Joining and leaving the HMRC Flat Rate scheme for contractors